-This failing is remedied by use of a "greatest change" algorithm, where each data point is added to the final IBIS table on the basis of the degree of difference between it and surrounding points.
+This is remedied by use of a "greatest change" algorithm, where each data point is added to the final IBIS table based on the degree of difference between it and surrounding points.
 In this way, more points in the final IBIS file will be expended on areas of the tables where large changes take place, such as inflections.
 Few points will be used on areas where the output does not change, such as the settled voltages before and after a V-T transition.